 We get lots of feedback from kids about weight.
 A lot of it is from early teens who are worried that they are too fat, too tall, too small or too thin!

 Kids are not all the same size, shape, weight at the same age - and nor are adults.

 - Our genes set the pattern for our natural body size and shape.

 - Our metabolism [how fast we burn the fuel from our food] can explain why some people can “eat like a horse” and still be skinny while others only seem to ‘look at a cake’ and put on weight!

 - Our lifestyle, the way we live our lives, has a big impact on the way we look.
 Many people in our society are eating more food than they need to keep themselves healthy.

 If you have a healthy diet, sleep well and get enough exercise, then you will grow up to be ‘just the right weight’ for you.

-Have a look at this topic Who says you're overweight?
+Have a look at these topics Weight - how much should you weigh? and Who says you're overweight?